The Body (1970 film)

 The Body is a 1970 British scientific documentary film directed and produced by Roy Battersby.
 In the film, external and internal cameras are used to showcase the human body.

 The film's narrators, Frank Finlay and Vanessa Redgrave, provide commentary that combines the knowledge of human biologists and anatomical experts.
-The film's soundtrack, Music from the Body, was composed by Ron Geesin and Roger Waters, and includes songs that were made using the human body as a medium.
+The film's soundtrack, Music from the Body, was composed by Ron Geesin and Roger Waters.
+It includes songs that were made using the human body as a medium.
 Waters is also the narrator of one scene.

 Production

 The film was "suggested by" a science book by Anthony Smith.

-The cost of optioning film rights and developing the project to take to market cost £11,000 which came from the NFFC.
+The cost of optioning film rights and developing the project to take to market cost £11,000 which was financed by the National Film Finance Corporation (NFFC).
 After a year, by December 1969 Battersby had a script.
 He showed this to the NFFC which resulted in another draft of the script.
 The NFFC agreed to provide half of the finance.
 In March 1969 Battersby met with Nat Cohen at Anglo-Amalgamated who agreed to provide the other half of finance on that day.

 Battersby shot about 300,000 feet of film of which 11,000 were used.
 "There was a lot of blood and film on the cutting room floor," said Garnett.

 Soundtrack

 Tony Garnett asked John Peel recommendations for who might do the soundtrack.
 Peel suggested Ron Geesin.
-He did it with Roger Waters from Pink Floyd.
 Geesin later said:

 It was an attempt... to put a deeply socio-human documentary about the human body into cinemas, using some then-pioneering micro-camera work: coursing along the various tubes and all that.
 The soundtrack did what all film soundtracks are supposed to do: duet with the visual content, for, against, unison, comment.
-The subsequent album for EMI consisted of most of that soundtrack, in its many parts: mine as originally recorded, Roger’s re-recorded, supplemented by two original tracks, little to do with the film and all to do with Roger and me having fun, ‘Our Song’ and ‘Body Transport’.
+The subsequent album for EMI consisted of most of that soundtrack, in its many parts: mine as originally recorded, Roger’s re-recorded, supplemented by two original tracks, little to do with the film and all to do with Roger and me having fun, "Our Song" and "Body Transport".

 Reception

+Critical

+Variety wrote " Film will need delicate handling but could attract top attention in carefully-selected situations.
+It claims not to be a medical or scientific doc, yet undoubtedly is.
+It’s certainly not entertainment, in the accepted sense."